patrick-motard/dotfiles/README.md

 5. look into using oh-my-zsh custom plugins for better management of .zshrc [oh-my-zsh wiki "Customization" section](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization)

-6. script to create issues in github repo for dotfiles from commandline using vim buffer (or maybe emacs plugin if i'm feeling ambitious.)
+6. +1 script to create issues in github repo for dotfiles from commandline using vim buffer (or maybe emacs plugin if i'm feeling ambitious.)

+7. rofi menu for selecting screen layout.
+Or maybe something other than rofi.
+My current i3 method is starting to reach it's limits.

 # Unanswered Questions